sseefried/ylj16-slideshow/slideshow.md

 # A novel use of Docker

-_What if you could check-point the file system between phases of the build!?_

 * Docker uses a union file system
 * Docker has a build cache
-* Dockerfile`s have ADD and RUN commands.
+* Dockerfiles have ADD and RUN commands.
 * ADD copies files from host to image
 * Trick is: ADD a “scriptlet” just before you RUN it.
 Excellent for maintainability